 In this article, we will take a closer look at the factory and extended warranties offered by Chrysler, as well as Chrysler’s reliability and what you should know before buying Chrysler’s warranties.

 We recommend that you compare quotes from different third-party warranty providers before committing to Chrysler to make sure to find a plan that best suits your car and your budget.
-To help make it easier for you, we reviewed the best extended car warranties of 2020.
+To help make it easier for you, we reviewed the best extended car warranties.

 - Our Breakdown of Chrysler's Warranty Coverage